khufkens/phenocam-calibration-tool/README.md

-# PhenoCam Installation Tool (PIT)
+# PhenoCam Calibration Tool (PCT)

-PhenoCam Calibration Tool (PIT) is a set of scripts for Linux/Mac OSX and Windows taking care of characterizing the colour respons of cameras installed by or associated with the [PhenoCam network](http://phenocam.sr.unh.edu).
+PhenoCam Calibration Tool (PCT) is a set of scripts for Linux/Mac OSX and Windows taking care of characterizing the colour respons of cameras installed by or associated with the [PhenoCam network](http://phenocam.sr.unh.edu).

 ## Installation